-The street name Why Worry itself comes from the Why Worry Stables that were maintained by the Roth family of the Filoli Estate in Woodside and remain in private hands, according to the horse owners association.
+The street name Why Worry itself comes from the Why Worry Stables that were maintained by the Roth family of the Filoli Estate in Woodside and remain in private hands.

 Woodside Glens resident Don Pugh, a member of the Woodside Trails Committee and the head of the Mounted Patrol Foundation, said he sees the conflict as another example of a disagreement between newer and older town residents, similar to the battle over zoning and home expansion in the Glens.